anilgidla/aws-eks-vagrant/README.md

-# awscli-eks
+# awscli-eks-vagrant

 ## About...

-This setup is used to create awscli client to access eks cluster.
+This setup is used to create all pre-requisites that are required to access/create/delete eks cluster.

 ## Table of Contents